DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/cards-cardId-activate-POST.md

 ### Activate Card [POST /cards/{cardId}/activate]
-Activate Cards that were created as inactive.
+If a card has been created as inactive, you can use this endpoint to activate.

 ---
 + Parameters
-    + cardId (string, required) - The Card must have been created with `"inactive":true`.
+    + cardId (string, required) - {{card.cardId}} The Card must have been created with `"inactive":true`.

 + Request (application/json)
     + Headers